 All too often these transformation initiatives stall, but CIOs can maintain the momentum by creating a learning organisation, building and encouraging communities and bringing together diverse technical and business skillsets.

 CIOs can also give people space to work in the wider community outside the business and bring what they learn back in.
-In fact, pointing to Rackspace’s own efforts in upskilling technical personnel within its Professional Services team, I believe it is vital that technical staff get the necessary time to learn – and away from their day jobs.
+In fact, pointing to Rackspace’s own efforts in upskilling technical personnel within its Professional Services team, Evans believes it vital that technical staff get the necessary time to learn – and away from their day jobs.